Nitin Gadkari asks Indian carmakers to put vehicle safety as top priority

 Union minister Nitin Gadkari has asked carmakers in India to concentrate more on vehicle build quality and safety features to be at par with international standards and help reduce fatalities due to road accidents on Indian roads.

 Addressing a virtual event on Monday, Gadkari slammed the Indian car manufacturers for poor quality despite commanding huge market share.
+"OEMs have huge market share in Indian auto industry, (despite that) they are unfortunately performing very poorly," he said.
+Gadkari also said that safety audits have been mandated at all stages of road development to reduce accidents.

 Trending CarsFind More Cars